FAQs for Students

 Who is Affected

-Will the Student Declaration of Absence Form be available in my courses in January?
+Will the Student Declaration of Absence Form be available in my 2018 spring and summer courses?

 The Student Declaration of Absence (SDA) form will be available in some courses in January 2018, but not all courses.
 It is up to the instructor to decide if they will implement the form for their course(s) in January.